Skip to content

 Emily has had the longer to-do list, and has been sharing it with me so I can see her progress, as well as what’s next.
 My own to-do list involves going through all my blogs again and editing those that need it.
 Also checking bits and pieces as Emily finishes them.

 One fun thing – I don’t have client meetings in my house, for privacy reasons, but I do patronise a couple of local cafés.
 So on my ‘contact me’ page I’ve decided to shout out those cafés, with directions, so I can just point people there and they can choose which they prefer, if we are planning to meet.
 However, Emily fell down a rabbit hole looking at their menus.
-So we will be celebrating in person, in one of the cafés I like, when the website is finished, and I will treat her to lunch.
+So when the website is finished we will be celebrating in person, in one of the cafés I like, and I will treat her to lunch.

 For those who are curious, the cafés are the Croust Hut at the King Edward Mine in Troon, and the Fibre Hub’s Nimbus Café, in Pool.
 Both have great cakes, hot drinks, and lunches, free parking, disabled access, and space for small meetings.